 Learn what risks are involved before you begin trading contracts for difference (CFDs).

 Contracts for difference (CFDs) are highly complex products which are suited to very experienced traders and investors.
 CFDs can be lucrative for some, but you can also lose a lot of money fast if you’re not experienced.
 We’ve detailed the risks involved with CFD trading, and how CFDs work.

 What is CFD trading?

 CFDs allow traders to speculate on the value movements of a large range of financial products and assets – anything from share prices and currency pairs to the price of gold or oil.
 CFD traders do not own the underlying asset nor are they trading the asset itself but are instead speculating on whether its value will increase or decrease.
-For more information on CFDs, check out our guide: What is a Contract for Difference (CFD)?
+For more information on CFDs, check out our Contract for Difference (CFD) trading guide.

 What are the risks of CFD trading?

 CFDs can seem appealing as you have the potential to earn a lot of money quite quickly.
 This is because they are highly leveraged, so even though you only need to put forward a small margin of the complete trade value to initiate a trade, you can still benefit from 100% of potential gains.
 But there are many risks involved, which are detailed in this section.